SanTanBan/Avci-Topaloglu-Paper-Heuristic-for-Comparing-with-Table-3/README.md

 The MainPythonFile.py calls the other files and generates all solutions within a Solutions directory when it is run.

-The Solutions directory is also attached.
-The Total RunTime of obtaining the Solutions Directory was 4 full days (about 90 hours).
+The Total RunTime of obtaining the solution as the Table.xlsx file was about 90 hours.